 · The proposed project binds the University to a specific scope of work;

-· A formal agreement for a specified term is established, with the agreement between the University of Louisville Research Foundation and the sponsor.
-This agreement is signed by an authorized signatory of the Research Foundation and the sponsoring agency and may be a grant, contract, cooperative agreement, fee-for-service arrangement or other sponsored agreement;
+· A formal agreement for a specified term is established, with the agreement between the University of Louisville Research Foundation, Inc. and the sponsor.
+This agreement is signed by an authorized signatory of ULRF and the sponsoring agency and may be a grant, contract, cooperative agreement, fee-for-service arrangement or other sponsored agreement;

-· The sponsor has written policies concerning Facilities & Administration (F&A, also referred to as indirect or overhead) cost recoveries.
-Projects normally requiring F&A cost recovery must be established by either the Office of Sponsored Programs Grants Administration (formerly known as Grants Management) or the Office of Industry Contracts.
+· The sponsor has written policies concerning Facilities & Administrative (F&A, also referred to as indirect or overhead) cost recoveries.
+Projects normally requiring F&A cost recovery must be established by either the Office of Sponsored Programs Administration, the Office of Industry Engagement or the Clinical Contracts Division.
 The absence or prohibition of F&A costs does not automatically preclude the award from being considered a sponsored agreement;

 · Progress, technical, final reports or other deliverables are required, excluding stewardship reports on gifts;